U.S. Relations With Paraguay

 Paraguay has a small but rapidly growing open economy with a strong macroeconomic position and the potential for continued growth over the next decade.
 Major drivers of economic growth in Paraguay are the agriculture, retail, and construction sectors.
 There is a large subsistence sector and a large underground re-export sector, including the import of goods from Asia and the United States for re-export to neighboring countries.
-U.S.-Paraguay goods trade surpassed $2.3 billion in 2014.
-U.S. exports to Paraguay include machinery, video games, perfumery and cosmetics, and vehicles.
-U.S. imports from Paraguay include oil seeds, organic sugar, wood, and products of animal origin.
+U.S.-Paraguay goods trade was $1.7 billion in 2015.
+U.S. exports to Paraguay include machinery, oil, toys and sports equipment, and vehicles.
+U.S. imports from Paraguay include sugar, oil seeds, gold, wood, and products of animal origin.

 The United States is one of the largest foreign investors in Paraguay.
 More than a dozen U.S. multinational firms have subsidiaries in Paraguay, including firms in the computer, agro-industrial, telecom, banking, and other service industries.
 Some 75 U.S. businesses have agents or representatives in Paraguay.
 Paraguay and the United States discuss investment and trade priorities at the Joint Council on Trade and Investment, a bilateral mechanism to advance common investment and trade objectives.

 Paraguay and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and the World Trade Organization.
 Both countries also share a partnership through 100,000 Strong in the Americas, which seeks to increase the amount of US students studying across the Western Hemisphere to 100,000.Our delegations cooperate on human rights in international fora such as the Inter-American Commission on Human Rights and the UN Human Rights Council.